scalespeeder/DayZ-Deer-Isle-Dr-Jones-Trader-Base-Custom-TraderObjects-File-For-PC/readme.txt

 This traderobjects file will place a trader base at the main airfield on Deer Isle, 5837.00 / 3794.39

-Must be used with correctly istalled Dr Jones Trader Mod, replacing the vanilla traderobjects file.
+Must be used with correctly installed Dr Jones Trader Mod, replacing the vanilla traderobjects file.

 https://steamcommunity.com/sharedfiles/filedetails/?id=1590841260